 To get the most out of a freelance engagement without a lot of extra time or frustration, work with a reputable content community platform and remember these 4 Secrets to Getting Knock-Out Content from Freelancers.
 Once you find the right person, you’ll find it’s easy to fall into a rhythm for publishing fresh content without much extra time or effort.

 Repackage & Repurpose

-There is so much content already out there sometimes one of the best things you can do is collect it in one place.
+There is so much content already out there that sometimes, one of the best things you can do is collect it in one place.
 While creating your own original content is important, it’s also perfectly reasonable to occasionally supplement with repurposed and repackaged content.
-If you’re in a pinch or suffering from writer’s block, consider putting together a recap blog or a collection of best advice or recent statistics.
+If you’re in a pinch or suffering from writer’s block, consider putting together a recap blog or a collection of the best advice or recent statistics.